-Create your form.
+Part 1: Create your form

-If you need to change the display options (save & resume, preview response, SSL, or CAPTCHA) or notifications options (thank you page redirects, auto-responders, and email notification), go ahead and do that now.
+If you need to change/set up the display options (save & resume, preview response, or reCAPTCHA) or notifications options (thank you page redirects, auto-responders, and email notification), go ahead and do that now on the processing and notifications pages.
 You can also do this later if you find your needs for your form change.

-Salesforce Connector Setup
+Part 2: Salesforce Connector Setup

-Enable the Salesforce Connector
+1. Add and configure the Salesforce Connector

-Save your connector
+5. Save your connector

 Click the save button and you’re done setting up your Salesforce connector for this form.

-Start using your form
+6. Start using your form

 Once you’ve finished setting up the connector, you’re ready to test your form and get it out to your customers.
-To do this, go to the “Publish” tab, and click the link to go to your form.
+To do this, go to the “Publish” page, and click the link to go to your form.
 Fill out the form and click submit.
-Within a few seconds you should see the new data in your Salesforce account.
+Within a few seconds, you should see the new data in your Salesforce account.

 You can also review the Salesforce Connector log to see how it mapped your data to Salesforce.
 Once you’ve confirmed that the form is properly connected to your Salesforce account, your form is ready to be used.
 Additional confirmation for your submission can be reviewed within FormAssembly by navigating to the Salesforce Connector log or by reviewing the response itself.